Life at Linnaeus University in Sweden

 Today I thought that I would take a study break and show you where I have been living and studying.
 The Linnaeus University campus itself is a beautiful one, located alongside the lake and full of students biking around.
 I'm able to enjoy the view of the lake every morning during my bike to campus, as it is about 10 minutes from my residence.
-The international residence building (fully furnished by IKEA of course) is located between an elementary school and a high school, and is very close to the town square in Växjö.
+The international residence building (fully furnished by IKEA of course) is very close to the town square in Växjö.

 While it can be a bit of a nuisance to have to bike back and forth multiple times every day, it's a good way to workout (without trying) and many of the other students that live on campus don't get the opportunity to spend as much time downtown.
 Without further adieu, here are some very overdue photographs of Linnaeus University.

-Anyways, the more exciting photographs are of the campus and surrounding nature.
-Linnaeus University is located right beside the lake, has a castle on the campus, and has plenty of natural elements throughout the campus.
+Linnaeus University is located right beside the lake, has a castle on the campus and has plenty of natural elements throughout the campus.

 This is one of the many bike huts on campus.
 It's the emptiest I have ever seen them, but that is because I was on campus at about 6:00 pm on a Friday night, so it was nearly deserted.
 Also, Maestro Pizza is a quaint eatery with some delicious (and huge!) personal pizzas.